-People who come to medical attention after a head injury often undergo head imaging, usually with computed tomography (CT scan) or magnetic resonance imaging (MRI scan).
+People who get medical attention after a head injury often undergo head imaging, usually with computed tomography (CT scan) or magnetic resonance imaging (MRI scan).
 These tests create images of the interior of the skull, usually detecting any subdural hematoma present.
 MRI is slightly superior to CT in detecting subdural hematoma, but CT is faster and more readily available.

 Rarely, angiography may be used to diagnose subdural hematoma.
-During angiography (angiogram), a catheter is inserted through an artery in the groin and threaded into the arteries of he neck and brain.
+During angiography (angiogram), a catheter is inserted through an artery in the groin and threaded into the arteries of the neck and brain.
 Special dye is then injected, and an X-ray screen shows blood flow through the arteries and veins.

 Subdural Hematoma Treatment

 Treatment of subdural hematomas depends on their severity.
 Treatment can range from watchful waiting to brain surgery.

 In small subdural hematomas with mild symptoms, doctors may recommend no specific treatment other than observation.
 Repeated head imaging tests are often performed to monitor whether the subdural hematoma is improving.

 People with severe subdural hematomas are often seriously ill, requiring machine-supported breathing and other forms of life support.
 More dangerous subdural hematomas require surgery to reduce the pressure on the brain.
 Surgeons can use various techniques to treat subdural hematomas:

 - Burr hole trephination.
 A hole is drilled in the skull over the area of the subdural hematoma, and the blood is suctioned out through the hole.

 - Craniotomy.
 A larger section of the skull is removed to allow better access to the subdural hematoma and reduce pressure.
 The removed skull is replaced shortly after the procedure.

 - Craniectomy.
 A section of the skull is removed for an extended period of time, to allow the injured brain to expand and swell without permanent damage.
 Craniectomy is not often used to treat subdural hematoma.
 Although they are often lifesaving, these decompression surgeries still carry risks.
 Some potential complications include blood clots, water on the brain (hydrocephalus), and an increased risk of cranial bleeding or infection, such as meningitis.